 Step it up: Try a vintage kilim style for an elevated look.

 A Set of Hand Towels for Guests

-There is nothing more uncomfortable than washing your hands at someone else's house only to realize that the only towel in sight is a used bath towel.
-Don't be that person.
+There is nothing less comfortable than washing your hands at someone else's house only to realize that the only towel in sight is a used bath sheet.
+Don't be that host.
 Hang a set of hand towels for guests by the sink.

 Step it up: Get a stack of linen guest towels when throwing a dinner party—with a dedicated bin that you can easily throw in the wash the day after.

 No one needs (or probably wants) to know what brand of dental floss you use or how many face masks you own.
 If your beauty products don't all fit in a medicine cabinet, store them in another room—but not in plain sight in your bathroom.
 Think pretty products only.

 Step it up: Get a tray to keep a few luxe products for your guests: hand soap, moisturizer, perfume, and fresh mints will be welcomed during a dinner party.